shiplab/vessel3D/README.md

 # Installation

-You can install vessel3D by cloning the repository or (if available) using a package manager.
+You can install vessel3D by cloning the repository or using a package manager.

 #### Option 1: Clone the repository